grnet/kamaki/docs/setup.rst

 Optional features
 -----------------

-For installing any all of the following, consult the `kamaki installation guide <installation.html#install-progress-and-or-ansicolors-optional>`_
+For installing any or all of the following, consult the `kamaki installation guide <installation.html#install-ansicolors>`_

 * ansicolors
     * Make command line / console user interface responses prettier with text formating (colors, bold, etc.)
     * Can be switched on/off in kamaki configuration file: colors=on/off
+    * Has not been tested on non unix / linux based platforms

-* progress
+* mock
-    * Attach progress bars to various kamaki commands (e.g. kamaki store upload)
+    * For kamaki contributors only
+    * Allow unittests to run on kamaki.clients package
-    * If desired, progress version should be 1.0.2 or better
+    * Needs mock version 1.X or better

 Any of the above features can be installed at any time before or after kamaki installation.